moorelabvanderbilt/moorelabwiki/co-2-system.md

 The tanks both have a knob on the top, the **cylinder valve**, which shuts off the tank.
 These knobs have arrows on the top indicating which way to turn it to open or close the valve.

 In addition, both the wall junctions have a valve on them.
-This is controlled via the yellow handle.
+This is controlled via the **yellow handle**.
 When the yellow handle is parallel to the pipe, the valve is open and gas is allowed to flow.
 When the handle is perpendicular to the pipe, the valve is closed and gas is not flowing.

 When you shut off a valve and disconnect tubing, you may hear some gas escaping.
 This is normal.
 There will be a small amount of gas trapped in the plumbing when you close valves, and it will escape when you disconnect tubing.
 If it continues for more than a few seconds, you have done something wrong.
 Find and close the nearest valve, closest to the tanks from where you are.
 # Tank switcher